amandardz/BarScout/README.md

 # investment_property_tracker

-Find and track invesment properties
+## Description
+This web application allows you to find and track invesment properties in different cities, states, and counties.
+It will allow you to add notes about the properties interested in.

 ## User Story
 As a user, I want to be able to search by city, state, county in order to find property listings within user provided criteria.